 def third_function(): print('This is the third function')

-from first import first_function from module_a.third import third_function first_function() third_function()
+from first import first_function from package_a.third import third_function first_function() third_function()

-If you run it as before, you will get the following output:
+If we run the code, we'll get the following output:

 This is the first function This is the third function